Your temperature preferences could be negatively impacting your productivity.

 Tired of trying to regulate the temperature in the office?
 Contact Integrity Home Solutions to install a smart thermostat to keep your space at the ideal temperature all day long!

-Temperatures don’t only impact humans, but technology as well.
-Parts of our computers generate heat regardless of the temperature, so if the office is hot, the hardware inside the computer will slow down to keep the inside components cool.
+Temperatures don’t only impact office workers, but technology as well.
+Computers generate heat regardless of the indoor temperature, so if the office is hot, the hardware inside the computer will slow down to keep the inside components cool.

 Computers should be kept in areas around 70 degrees and

-will start to face issues if exposed to temperatures of
+will start to be impacted if exposed to temperatures of

 80 degrees or above.

-Cold temperatures are less likely to harm your electronics, but rapid fluctuations in temperature can cause condensation to form which can damage hardware and cause data loss.
+Cold temperatures are less likely to harm your electronics, but be warned, fluctuations in temperature can cause condensation to form which can damage hardware and cause data loss.

 Ultimately, keeping office spaces comfortable increases productivity and protects technology.
 It’s a win-win!